discordjs/guide/guide/interactions/select-menus.md

 ## Responding to select menus

-The <DocsLink path="class/MessageComponentInteraction"/> class provides the same methods as the `CommandInteraction` class.
+The <DocsLink path="class/MessageComponentInteraction"/> class provides the same methods as the <DocsLink path="class/ChatInputCommandInteraction"/> class.
 These methods behave equally:
 - `reply()`
 - `editReply()`
 - `deferReply()`